Deadly earthquake leaves vast trail of destruction in Turkey and Syria

 Follow the latest in our live blog here

-Turkey’s president Recep Tayyip Erdogan said the full capacity of his government was being deployed to respond to the disaster, which he said had killed more than 1,100 Turks and injured more than 5,000.
-More than 400 are said to have died in government-held areas of Syria, while the UN has said said more than 300 people had died in the opposition-held northwest.
+Turkey’s president Recep Tayyip Erdogan said the full capacity of his government was being deployed to respond to the disaster, which he said had killed around 1,500 Turks and injured more than 8,500.
+More than 430 are said to have died in government-held areas of Syria, while the UN has said said more than 380 people have died in the opposition-held northwest.

 “Our state has taken action with all its institutions since the earthquake,” he said in a message posted to Twitter.
 “Our governorships immediately mobilised all the means in the provinces.
 Our institutions, especially our Turkish Armed Forces and municipalities, which have the infrastructure and training in disaster studies, have been summoned to duty.”
 Dozens of nations around the world have pledged their suport, Mr Erdogan said, including search teams, funds or other logistical back-up as the search for surviors continues.